LovishGarg2004/todo-list-frontend-project/README.md

-# ToDo List Frontend Project
+# Todo List Frontend Project

 This project is a simple ToDo list application built using HTML, CSS, and JavaScript.
 It allows users to add, remove, and mark tasks as completed.